spring-projects/spring-data-geode/README.md

 # Building

-_Spring Data Geode_ uses Maven as its build system.
+_Spring Data for Apache Geode_ uses Maven as its build system.
 To compile the project, simply type from the root folder

     mvn clean install